hendricius/the-bread-code/recipes/savory/burger-buns.md

 * 2% salt
 * 1% dry yeast or 3% fresh yeast
 * 1 large egg per 400 grams of flour
+* Optional - if you use Sourdough/Poolish, 80 grams of pre-ferment.

 **For the topping:**